← Back to Blog

 Stainless steel CSP heater hoses fitted—these look brilliant and will last forever.

-The crowning glory: new Weber Progressive carb → and the 123 Ignition Distributor all fitted and ready to go.
+The crowning glory: new Weber Progressive Carburetor → and the 123 Ignition Distributor → all fitted and ready to go.

 New Weber Progressive carb and 123 distributor fitted